If you would like to be placed into a higher math course or if you NEED to assess, you can assess for FREE online.

 Yes!
 If you would like to reassess, you must spend 10 hours in the study modules between proctored assessments.
 Although 10 hours are the minimum required, very few test higher without completing the modules.
 The modules are designed to get you to the next level.
 You can do your study modules at link.ou.edu/aleks.

 If you receive a higher math offer than your math placement through the assessment, OU will honor your initial math offer.

 If you don’t have a math offer, it is likely we don’t have enough academic information to give you an accurate placement to encourage student success.
-If you don't have a math offer from OU, you will need to complete the math assessment to make sure you take the correct math course once you get on campus.
+You will need to complete the math assessment to make sure you take the correct math course once you get on campus.
 Make sure to submit all official ACT or SAT test scores to the university.

 No, this is not taken into consideration with your math offer, however, you will receive math credit and be placed into the appropriate math course based on your official IB/AP scores.
 Once OU receives your official AP/IB scores, your academic advisor will place you in the appropriate math course, regardless of your initial math offer.